cmfcmf/cmfcmf/README.md

 I’m currently mainly working on
 - [free-pdk](https://github.com/free-pdk): Reverse Engineering of [Padauk](http://www.padauk.com.tw/) mikrocontrollers.
-- [cmfcmf/train-game](https://github.com/cmfcmf/train-game): A train game where you can drive a train around **all** of Germany, based on map data from OpenStreetMap and other data from German government institutions.
+- [cmfcmf/train-game](https://github.com/cmfcmf/train-game): A train game where you can drive a train around **all** of Germany, based on map data from OpenStreetMap and other data from German government institutions, written in C++ and Vulkan.
 - [cmfcmf/ic-pinout-diagram-generator](https://github.com/cmfcmf/ic-pinout-diagram-generator): An interactive pinout diagram generator for integrated circuits.
 - [AdventureLookup/AdventureLookup](https://github.com/AdventureLookup/AdventureLookup): A website for finding tabletop adventures.